PurpleCoder-23/ML-FROM-SCRATCH/README.md

 # ML-FROM-SCRATCH

+#  Implementing Supervised Machine Learning Algorithms From Scratch

+This project is part of my journey to **strengthen Python logic and coding skills** by building supervised machine learning algorithms **from scratch** — without relying on libraries like scikit-learn for training.

+The first algorithm implemented is **Linear Regression**, focusing on understanding the core mathematical steps and translating them into clean Python code.

 ---

-# 📈 Linear Regression from Scratch using Python & NumPy

-This project demonstrates how to **implement Linear Regression from scratch** without using scikit-learn.
-It highlights how the algorithm works internally — from **loss calculation** to **gradient descent**, **training**, and **model evaluation**.

----

 ## 🧠 Project Overview

-Using only **Python, NumPy, Pandas, and Matplotlib**, this project walks through each part of building Linear Regression manually.
+Using **Python, NumPy, Pandas, and Matplotlib**, this project breaks down how a supervised ML model learns from data by manually coding each component.

 You’ll see how to:

 * Create and visualize a dataset
-* Implement MSE as the loss function
+* Implement a loss function
 * Apply gradient descent to update parameters
 * Train the model across epochs
-* Evaluate using MAE, RMSE, and R²
+* Evaluate performance using MAE, RMSE, and R²
-* Visualize the regression line and loss curve
+* Visualize the loss curve
 * Compare results with scikit-learn
-* Compare loss curves between both models
+* Compare loss curves between both approaches

----